 Persons who use their own vehicles for University business purposes on a casual basis or for convenience (e.g. travel to meetings) should ensure that their personal insurance policy states “for business use”.

+Driving in Europe after Brexit - From 1 January 2021, UK motorists driving in Europe will need to carry a Green Card with them at all times.

 Annual Driver Declaration Form